DorianDepriester/OptiPRISMS/Readme.md

 - Python 3.6 (or later) with the following modules: numpy, scipy, vtk, pandas and optimparallel (optional).
 - Experimental data, consisting in:
     - a macroscopic tensile curve (strain-stress values as a CSV file),
-	- SEM-DIC displacement measurements, stored as tabular data.
+	- SEM-DIC displacement measurements, stored as individual CSV files named sequencially (eg. "DIC_1.csv", "DIC_2.csv" and so on).

-The latter must be formatted as column data, in this order:
+Each of these file must have tabular data, ordered this way:
 1. x coordinates of DIC points where DIC measurements are performed,
 2. y coordinates of DIC points where DIC measurements are performed,
-3. x displacements at 1st step,
+3. x displacements,
-4. y displacements at 1st step,
+4. y displacements,
-5. correlation coefficients at 1st step,
+5. correlation coefficients at 1st step
-6. x displacements at 2nd step,
-7. y displacements at 2nd step,
-8. correlation coefficients at 2nd step

-and so on.

 ## Step-by-step method to run optimization